Challenger App

 Related Questions:

-One key importance of management is the 'Effective Utilization of Resources.'
-What does this involve?
+A key importance of management, is its role in the effective utilization of resources.
+What does this primarily entail?